moranje/alfred-workflow-todoist/README.md

 ## Getting started

 - For this workflow to work you need version `3.x` of Alfred and a powerpack licence.
-- [Node.js](https://nodejs.org/en/download/).
+- [Node.js](https://nodejs.org/en/download/) version `8.3` or up.
 If you install node.js in a non-standard way be advised that the workflow expects the binary to be in `/usr/local/bin` or `/usr/bin`

 ## Installation